Infante Carlos María Isidro of Spain: Pragmatic Sanction of 1830

-In March 1833, Ferdinand 'authorised' Carlos to go to Portugal with his wife and sister-in-law.
-The 'authorisation' was in fact an order to remove Carlos and his adherents from Spain.
+In March 1833, Ferdinand "authorised" Carlos to go to Portugal with his wife and sister-in-law.
+The authorisation was in fact an order to remove Carlos and his adherents from Spain.

 In April 1833, Ferdinand called upon Carlos to take an oath of allegiance to Isabella as Princess of Asturias, the title traditionally used by the first in line to the throne.
 In respectful but firm terms, Carlos refused.
 He had no personal desire for the throne, but he was adamant that he could not renounce what he considered to be his God-given rights and responsibilities.

-Succession
+Reign

 Ferdinand VII died on 29 September 1833.
 In Madrid, his widow declared herself regent for their daughter.
 On 1 October, Carlos issued a manifesto declaring his own accession to the throne.
 He informed the members of Maria Cristina's government that they were confirmed in their posts, and proceeded to the Portuguese-Spanish border.
 There, he was met by forces loyal to Maria Cristina and Isabella, who threatened to arrest him.
-Carlos remained in Portugal, which itself was in a state of civil war between the adherents of Carlos' nephew and brother-in-law Miguel and his grand-niece, Miguel's niece Maria II.
+Carlos remained in Portugal, which itself was in a state of civil war between the adherents of Carlos's nephew and brother-in-law Miguel and his grand-niece, Miguel's niece Maria II.
 In Spain, there were various risings which developed into the First Carlist War.